hyperledger/besu-docs/docs/HowTo/Monitor/Metrics.md

 The following table lists available metrics.
 Metrics specific to Besu use the `besu_` prefix, and standard Ethereum metrics use the `ethereum_` prefix.
-Each metric is part of a metric category which can be enabled using a [command line option](../../Reference/CLI/CLI-Syntax.md#metrics-category).
+Each metric is part of a metric category which can be enabled using the [`metrics-category`](../../Reference/CLI/CLI-Syntax.md#metrics-category) command line option.
 If a metric has a JSON-RPC equivalent, it is included in the definition column.

 | Name | Metric category | Metric type | Definition |